Preben Maegaard: Life and work

-For over three decades, Maegaard was conference director, organiser, speaker and/or participant of numerous national and international seminars, workshops and conferences, chairman of the World Wind Energy Conferences: WWEC2003 in Cape Town, WWEC2004 in Beijing and WWEC2005 in Melbourne (www.wwindea.org).
-Preben Maegaard was author and/or co-author of numerous reports, books, articles and periodicals in Danish, English, German and Japanese within the field of renewable energy and sustainable development and has received a number of awards.
-In March 2010 Preben Maegaard was featured in documentary film The Fourth Revolution: Energy.
+For over three decades, Maegaard was conference director, organiser, speaker and/or participant of numerous national and international seminars, workshops and conferences, chairman of the World Wind Energy Conferences: WWEC2003 in Cape Town, WWEC2004 in Beijing and WWEC2005 in Melbourne.
+Maegaard was author and/or co-author of numerous reports, books, articles and periodicals in Danish, English, German and Japanese within the field of renewable energy and sustainable development and received a number of awards.
+In March 2010 Maegaard was featured in documentary film The Fourth Revolution: Energy.

 Maegaard died on 25 March 2021, at the age of 85.